nedbat/pyhurry/index.rst

     * will do it quickly.

-On the other hand, Python in a Hurry:
+On the other hand, Python in a Hurry won't do everything:

-    * will not be complete, showing Python esoterica that will slow down your learning, or
+    * it will not be complete, showing Python esoterica that will slow down your learning, or

-    * will not give you a deep understanding of the subtleties of Python, or
+    * it will not give you a deep understanding of the subtleties of Python, or

-    * will not try to convince you that Python is the best, or even a good, programming language (though it is!), or
+    * it will not try to convince you that Python is the best, or even a good, programming language (though it is!), or

-    * will not waste your time.
+    * it will not waste your time.

 Contents